Menopause Management

 • Choice of antidepressants should be based on:

-• Non-pharmacologic treatment – CBT, counselling, lifestyle modifications
+• Non-pharmacologic treatment options – CBT, counselling, lifestyle modifications.

-• As vasomotor symptoms are one of the main reasons for disruption in sleep and mood, hormone therapy may improve mood when used as treatment for vasomotor symptoms.
+• As vasomotor symptoms can contribute to disruption in sleep and mood, MHT may improve mood when used as treatment for vasomotor symptoms.

 Sleep

-• Change in sleep quality is common among women and people in the perimenopausal and postmenopausal period.
+• Changes in sleep quality are common among women and people in the perimenopausal and postmenopausal periods.

-• Primary sleep disorders (e.g. night terrors, obstructive sleep apnea) should be ruled out prior to recommending non-pharmacological treatment (e.g. CBT, education on sleep hygiene).
+• Primary sleep disorders (e.g., night terrors, obstructive sleep apnea) should be ruled out before recommending treatment.

-• As vasomotor symptoms are one of the main reasons for disruption in sleep and mood, hormone therapy may improve sleep when used as treatment for vasomotor symptoms.
+• As vasomotor symptoms can contribute to disruption in sleep and mood, MHT may improve mood when used as treatment for vasomotor symptoms.

 Cognition

-• During the menopause transition, women and people experiencing menopause can experience cognitive changes.
+• During the menopause transition, people can experience cognitive changes that are often temporary.
 These often include:

 • Worsening memory

-• It is important to rule out concerns surrounding thyroid, vitamin B12 deficiency and iron deficiency.
-(Expert opinion).
+• It is important to rule out mood disorders, thyroid dysfunction, vitamin B12 deficiency and iron deficiency.
+If identified, treat appropriately.

-• By modifying lifestyle factors such as optimizing sleep, managing mood and vasomotor symptoms can help improve cognitive function.
+• Cognitive function can improve by modifying lifestyle factors such as optimizing sleep, managing mood and engaging in regular exercise.

-• At this time, MHT is not a indicated as a method for prevention for CVD.
-However, to support risk reduction alongside other treatment options, consider prescribing women with premature menopause, menopausal hormone therapy until the average age of menopause.
-Consider prescribing women with premature menopause (ADD <40), MHT until the avg age (ADD 51).
+• Currently, MHT is not indicated as a method for prevention of CVD.
+However, to support risk reduction of CVD alongside other treatment options, women and people with premature menopause should be prescribed estrogen (+ progesterone if intact uterus) replacement therapy until the average age of menopause (51 years).

-• Encourage individuals to talk to their cardiologist about menopause hormone therapy when discussing their treatment options.
+• If there is a history of coronary artery disease, encourage individuals to talk to their cardiologist about menopause hormone therapy when discussing their treatment options.

 • MHT increases the risk of venous thrombotic events (e.g., deep vein thrombosis, pulmonary embolism).

-• Risk reduction – the lowest effective dose of systemic estrogen, and estrogen-only therapy should be prescribed.
+• Risk reduction – the lowest effective dose of systemic transdermal estrogen and estrogen-only therapy should be considered.

-Beyond vasomotor symptoms, estrogen therapy may improve sleep, mood, and depressive symptoms in perimenopausal women.
-Evidence suggests a possible “window of opportunity” during perimenopause.
-(NAMS, 2022)
+Beyond vasomotor symptoms, estrogen therapy may improve sleep and mood symptoms in perimenopausal women.
+Evidence suggests a possible “window of opportunity” during perimenopause.18

-Gender-diverse individuals experience inequities in accessing appropriate menopause care which negatively affect their health outcomes.
-All individuals who experience perimenopause and menopause deserve quality care.
-(OHQS)
+Gender diverse and racialized individuals experience inequities in accessing appropriate menopause care which negatively affect their health outcomes.
+All individuals who experience perimenopause and menopause deserve quality care.6

 • Effective management of menopause involves follow-up and ongoing monitoring to ensure treatment plans are optimized and symptoms are well-controlled.

-• For primary care clinicians inheriting patients who have already initiated menopausal hormone therapy (MHT) or bioidentical hormone regimens, the focus shifts from initiating therapy to continuing and monitoring it effectively.
+• For primary care clinicians inheriting individuals who have already initiated menopausal hormone therapy (MHT) or bioidentical hormone regimens, the focus shifts from initiating therapy to continuing and monitoring it effectively.
 This includes:

 • Follow-up should include:

-• regular evaluation of symptom control and severity
+• Regular evaluation of symptom control (frequency and severity)

-• regular check in for CVD and bone health to ensure safety/efficacy of MHT need and dosing
+• Risk assessment for CVD and VTE to ensure safety of MHT need and dosing

-• There is no recommended duration or stop time for MHT.
-The duration should be individualized, treatment should continue as long as benefits outweigh risks and symptoms persist.
+• There is no recommended duration or stop time for MHT or non-hormonal management of menopausal symptoms.
+The duration should be individualized, and treatment should continue as long as benefits outweigh risks and symptoms persist.
 Vaginal estrogen can be continued life-long.

-• For patients who are stopping MHT, offer the choice of gradually reducing (to limit recurrence of symptoms) or immediately stopping treatment.
-Gradually reducing or immediately stopping MHT makes no difference in symptoms in the long term.
+• For individuals who are stopping MHT, offer the choice of gradually reducing (to limit recurrence of symptoms) or immediately stopping treatment.
+Gradually reducing or immediately stopping MHT does not make a difference in symptoms in the long term.

 References